 The biggest surprise of solo-travel was how difficult it was to make a decision based solely on my own desires.
 At the beginning of the week, it’s like I was rusty at the whole concept.
 Not having to factor in that this one won’t want to walk any further than this far, and that one will despair at the thought of an art museum, and I can only get away with this much time taking pictures as we pass by whatever; I’ve been internally doing that mental adjusting for so long, I honestly froze up trying to figure out what I wanted to do.

 Bit by bit through the week, these things became easier.
 I wasn’t a totally different person or anything melodramatic like that, but I began to feel more comfortable listening to my own mind.
 The week was an exercise in peeking in at the me that exists apart from them.
 What I would choose, for me, to do.
 And, shhhhh….
 Don’t tell anyone but… it was kind of… wonderful.

-Well it seems that us 40 and over gals are still out there living it up on our terms.
+Well, it seems that us 40 and over gals are still out there living it up on our terms.
 Whether we are single, married or moms, we aren’t letting anything get in our way of living our dreams.
 I hope the younger generations realize that their exciting lives don’t end at 30, 40 or whatever seems old.
 I see way too many young travelers trying to do everything “now”, and setting somewhat unrealistic goals.
 Seeing “x” by a certain age or thinking that the only time in life they have to see the world is in their early twenties is putting way too much pressure on themselves, in my not so humble opinion.
 Why do we have these limits?

-Age should never be a limit!
+Age should never be a limitation!